- Bullying is defined as any words or actions that make a person feel uncomfortable, threatened or intimidated, and is against the law in some states.

-Bullying isn't confined to the school yard: Especially now, with the anonymity of social media and the ability to hide behind a screen, bullying has seeped into office culture.
-While schools are the most likely places to have policies to combat the behavior, offices aren't.
+Bullying isn't confined to the schoolyard.
+Especially with social media and the ability to hide behind a screen, bullying has seeped into office culture.
+While schools are likely to have policies to combat this behavior, many offices don't have such documents.

 Pokorny defined bullying as any words or actions that aren't sexual in nature (which would be covered by sexual harassment) but that still make an employee feel uncomfortable, threatened or intimidated.
-Common examples include threats of violence or blackmail, hazing of new employees, or spreading rumors about co-workers.
+Common examples include threatening employees with violence or blackmail, engaging in hazing of new employees, or spreading rumors about co-workers.

-These types of actions occur in many workplaces, but often go unaddressed because leaders take a hands-off approach to interpersonal relationships among their employees.
-Some bosses feel that employees should work out their issues with one another on their own time since they are adults, but Pokorny said this can be a dangerous attitude.
-[See Related Story: Workplace Harassment: How to Recognize and Report It]
+These types of actions occur in many workplaces but often go unaddressed because leaders take a hands-off approach to interpersonal relationships among their employees.
+Some bosses feel that employees should work out their issues on their own, but Pokorny said this can be a dangerous attitude.
+[Read related article: Workplace Harassment: How to Recognize and Report It]

 Even if no lawsuits are filed, turning a blind eye to workplace bullying can have other negative repercussions that only make the problem worse, she said.